serval19/counter/README.md

 # Counter using react
-This is a simple counter program made using react.
+This is a simple counter program made using react.js